BhaskaraGB/Bulk-RNA-seq_data-preprocessing_Panicum-hallii/README.md

 ## 00-qual_report

-This directory contains three scripts that are used to generate quality reports on raw FASTQ files.
+This directory contains three scripts that are used for generating quality reports on raw FASTQ files.

 1. **concat.sh*:
   - This script finds all FASTQ files corresponding to each sample, concatenates them, and prepares them for quality analysis.